Downloads for data in this track are available:

 species are translated using the default species annotation.

-Pairwise alignments with the reference sequence were generated for
+Pairwise alignments with the human genome were generated for

 Pairwise alignments were then linked into chains using a dynamic programming